Policy on Responsible Sourcing and Supply Chain Compliance.

 The company has a zero-tolerance policy to procure any minerals or metals from the Conflict-affected and high-risk areas and suppliers involved in unethical business practices and anti-social activities.

 Euroshine Jewellery Works Pvt.
-Ltd. has established this grievance procedure to hear concerns about circumstances in the supply chain involving gold or platinum group metals from conflict-affected areas.
+Ltd. has established this grievance procedure to hear concerns about circumstances in the supply chain involving gold, silver or platinum group metals from conflict-affected areas or any other matter related to ethical business practice.

 The compliance officer is responsible for implementing and reviewing this procedure.
 Concerns can be raised by interested parties via email or telephone to: